ACT Prep FULL (ages 13-18) Kevin Burge

 Time: 2pm-FULL Cost: $95/$85 for volunteers Supply Fee: $4

 The Writing Workshop FULL (ages 9-18) Jack Donnelly

 The Writing Workshop helps students acquire and improve skills to prepare them to write on the high school and college level.
 The instruction and evaluation will be adapted to each student’s skill level.
 The class will include group interaction and teacher instruction on writing style and techniques, including grammar.
 Students will be given specific assignments in which they will apply the writing process to such genres as personal narrative, expository and fiction.
 Homework: 1 hour per week.

 FULL Time: 11am Cost: $95/$85 for volunteers Supply Fee: $4

 [See also Newspaper and Young Authors.]

 Inspire imagination and self-expression with hands-on art activities.
 This class will encourage confidence, explore your child’s artistic potential and allow them to engage in tactile learning.
 Kids discover, get messy, and have fun!

-Young Explorers (ages 3-5; must be potty trained) A one-semester class Heather Reid
+Young Explorers (ages 3-5; must be potty trained) Heather Reid

 Sing, dance, paint…play!
 Students enjoy lively activities, crafts, and story time, while developing fine motor skills, listening, and coordination through positive social interaction.
 This non-academic class emphasizes that play is the work of children and provides a wonderful opportunity for individual and social activities.
-Students may sign up for multiple hours.
+Students may sign up for up to two hours.